Medical Related HR Risks for Manufacturers

 Employee C falls off a ladder at work and injures their back.
 This example can be described as a slippery slope situation because it is difficult to measure the pain or reduced ability to perform work duties.

 In this example, there is no defined recovery period for this type of injury, and in some instances, the employee may need to be on pain management medication long-term.
-Workers Compensation is at play since the incident happened on the job site, and the insurance company will help manage the process.
+Workers’ Compensation is at play since the incident happened on the job site, and the insurance company will help manage the process.

 Depending on the company size, there may be an obligation to provide FMLA (Family Medical Leave Act) or reasonable accommodations under the ADA (American Disabilities Act).
-Understanding how to navigate these legal obligations, continuing to staff the job or protect it, and making sure all documentation is handled appropriately can burden the organization.
+Understanding how to navigate these legal obligations, continuing to staff the job or protect it, and ensuring all documentation is handled appropriately can burden the organization.
 There may be a point where an attorney needs to be engaged to help a company successfully move forward.

 In this example, the level of risk is elevated because the situation has unknowns.
 There is no defined period of returning to full capabilities, and the case cannot be objectively measured.